mattermost/docs/source/install/cloud-changelog.md

  - Fixed issues with 'single-user' mode.

 #### User Interface (UI)
- - Added new Insights widgets: Most Active Direct Messages, Top Playbooks, Least Active Channels, and New Team Members.
+ - Added new Insights widgets: Most Active Direct Messages, Least Active Channels, and New Team Members.
  - Introduced a new ``/marketplace command`` that brings up the marketplace modal for the Admin, and changed the ``/help`` command so that it now keeps the user internal to Mattermost.
  - Team unreads are now calculated based on the channel membership and threads only.
 Team membership is no longer taken into account.
  - For introducing Boards and Playbooks to new users, an “explore other tools in platform” item was added to the end user onboarding checklist.